Case Study · Senior Capstone, Spring 2022

 Character Page

-The core feature — character data laid out for scannability.
+Character data laid out for scannability.
 Stats grid, role tags, and ability cards are organized so Hector can confirm matchup info in seconds, while ability descriptions remain accessible enough to support Arlie's onboarding.

 Hector · scannable stats Arlie · readable abilities